JasonZhai-9936/DarwinChatbot/README.md

 python3 app.y

-# 2. If there's missing libraries, which there likely may be, just conda activate the env and pip install it
+# 2. If there's missing libraries, which there almost certainly will be, just conda activate the env and pip install it(and let me know)
 ```